Top 20 Seattle attractions

 free admission

-The free Mukilteo Lighthouse is an easy 20-minute drive north of Seattle.
+Mukilteo Lighthouse Park is an easy 45-minute drive north of Seattle.

-It's located near the Whidbey Island Ferry Terminal, in Mukilteo, and has a spectacular location overlooking Whidbey Island and Puget Sound.
+The 16-acre Lighthouse Park has a spectacular location on the waterfront, overlooking Whidbey Island and Puget Sound.

 The 38-foot Mukilteo Lighthouse was first operational in 1906, then finally automated in 1972.

-Today the foghorn room is a small museum with some great exhibits.
+The small museum is on the main floor of the Mukilteo Lighthouse, in the old foghorn room.
 Some of the highlights include the treaty where Native American Tribes deeded coastal lands to the U.S. Government.
 There's also an original lens on display from the stunning Desdemona Sands Lighthouse, once located in the middle of the treacherous Columbia River.

 Captain Vancouver of the British Royal Navy dropped anchor here in 1792, on his famous 1791 to 1795 expedition to chart the Pacific Northwest.
 The plaque outside the Mukilteo Lighthouse reads: